Nicolas Notovitch: Other authors' references

 Author Alice Dunbar Nelson includes a review of The Unknown Life of Jesus Christ in her 1895 collection Violets and Other Tales.

-In 1899 Mirza Ghulam Ahmad wrote Jesus in India (published in 1908) and claimed that Jesus had traveled to India after surviving his crucifixion, but specifically disagreed with Notovitch that Jesus had gone to India before then.
+In 1899 Mirza Ghulam Ahmad wrote Jesus in India (published in 1908), claiming that Jesus traveled to India after surviving his crucifixion, but (disagreeing with Notovitch) not before his attempted execution.

 Other authors have taken these themes and incorporated it into their own works.
 For example, in her book The Lost Years of Jesus: Documentary Evidence of Jesus' 17-Year Journey to the East, Elizabeth Clare Prophet asserts that Buddhist manuscripts provide evidence that Jesus traveled to India, Nepal, Ladakh and Tibet.
 In his book Jesus Lived in India, German author Holger Kersten promoted the ideas of Nicolas Notovich and Mirza Ghulam Ahmad.
 Gerald O'Collins classified Kersten's work as the repackaging of the same stories.
-In his 2002 comedic novel Lamb: The Gospel According to Biff, Christ's Childhood Pal, absurdist author Christopher Moore parodies the notion that between the ages of 15 and 30, Jesus traveled to Tibet to study Buddhism in a monastery (after first having traveled to Afghanistan), then to India to study Hinduism.
+In his 2002 comedic novel Lamb: The Gospel According to Biff, Christ's Childhood Pal, absurdist author Christopher Moore parodies the notion of Jesus travelling to India.

 Other writings

-In 1906 Notovitch published a book in Russian and French, pleading for Russia's entry into the Triple Entente with France and England.
+In 1906 Notovitch published a book in Russian and French, pleading for Russia's entry into the Triple Entente with France and Britain.
 It is entitled in French: La Russie et l'alliance anglaise: étude historique et politique.
 He also wrote biographies of Tsar Nicolas II and Alexander III.
 He had also written L'Europe à la veille de la guerre.